🧬

 Unique facts and fascinating details

-• They possess a very high pain threshold, which historically made them stoic in the face of adversity.
+• They possess a very high pain threshold, which historically made them resilient in various working environments.

 Frequently Asked Questions